 - Listen to what is being said without displaying shock or disbelief - Accept what is being said - Allow the child to talk freely - Reassure the child, but not make promises which it might not be possible to keep - Not promise confidentiality it might be necessary to refer to Social Care or other agencies - Reassure him or her that what has happened is not his or her fault - Stress that it was the right thing to tell - Listen, rather than ask direct leading questions - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Make a written record (see Record Keeping) - Pass information to the Designated Safeguarding Lead without delay - NOT allow the child to be interviewed a second time.
-Accept what the child says and report to the Designated Safeguarding Lead - Unless there are concerns that speaking to a parent may place a child in danger the DSL should talk to the parents regarding any concerns eg a comment made by a child, an unusual mark or bruise. - A professional judgement is made as to whether the explanation is satisfactory.
+Accept what the child says and report to the Designated Safeguarding Lead - Unless there are concerns that speaking to a parent may place a child in danger the DSL should talk to the parents regarding any concerns e.g. a comment made by a child, an unusual mark or bruise.
+(For avoidance of doubt parents' consent is not required in making a referral.) - A professional judgement is made as to whether the explanation is satisfactory.
 This decision involves discussion with the Headteacher.